 Business Writing Basics

 Show your employer you mean business: earn a verifiable certificate in Business Writing Basics.
-Pay seven dollars, complete forty-two lessons, take seven tests, and earn a passing grade for the course.
+Pay only $6.88, complete forty-two lessons, take seven tests, and earn a passing grade for the course.

-Note: The drill instructor is not a polite individual.
+Note: The drill instructor is not a pleasant individual.

 Module 1: Punctuation